Setup Exchange 2013 /2016 Receive Connector

-In exchange 2013 out of the box once you have setup your send connector and you Exchange 2013 accepted domains policy you need to enable your default receive connector to accept external mail as if left it will only allow internal email.
+In exchange 2013 and Exchange 2016 out of the box once you have setup your send connector and your Exchange 2013 or 2016 accepted domains policy you need to enable your default receive connector to accept external mail as if left it will only allow internal email.
 This is a simple process.
 First in the EMC/EPS select Mail Flow.

 You then need to select the Receive Connector option.